techjalebi/fibonacci/README.md

 <!-- CHANGELOG:START -->
+What changed on 31-October-2025 at 01:35 PM UTC
+  - Add function to check if a number is prime with input validation and error handling.
+  - Include efficient prime checking algorithm and comprehensive test cases.
+  - Add documentation for prime number validation and edge cases.

 What changed on 31-October-2025 at 01:30 PM UTC
   - Add function to calculate n-th root of a number with input validation and error handling.
   - Document test cases for root calculation, including invalid root degrees and negative roots.